Three example Trace-Points

 In the Part-Editor:

-a.To add the Point, you do: Part-Editor > Add Point
+a.You do: Part-Editor > Add Point

 b.You do not add a dimension or a constraint to the Point

-AND IF in the Mechanism-Editor:
+In the Mechanism-Editor:

 c.You add a Trace-Point to the Point